Downpatrick: Early history

 The earldom collapsed in the 1300s, but the English retained a foothold in Lecale.
 In 1375, Niall O'Neill of Tyrone defeated the English at Dundalethglas.

+Reformation and aftermath

-Downpatrick's monastic community was dissolved by the English around 1540, and the cathedral fell into ruin.
+Under orders from King Henry VIII of England, Downpatrick's monastic community was dissolved by the English around 1540, and the Cathedral fell into ruins.
 In 1600, the cathedral was allegedly burnt by English forces led by Edward Cromwell.
+A painting from 1788 shows the abbey ruins and its round tower.

-The great scholar, poet, bishop and Franciscan theologian Aodh Mac Cathmhaoil was born outside Downpatrick in 1571.
+The Archbishop of Armagh, composer of Irish bardic poetry and Christian poetry in the Classical Gaelic literary language, and Franciscan Counter-Reformation theologian Aodh Mac Cathmhaoil was born outside Downpatrick in 1571.
 On 21 January 1575, Franciscans John Lochran, Donagh O'Rorke, and Edmund Fitzsimon were hanged by Protestants at Downpatrick.

+After his 25 April 1681 assassination by his foster brother, Art McCall O'Hanlon near Hilltown, County Down, rapparee leader Count Redmond O'Hanlon's severed head was displayed spiked upon Downpatrick Gaol.
+The Count's body was buried in the Roman Catholic cemetery at Ballynabeck, on the road between Tandragee and Scarva.

 Cathedral Hill was the subject of an archaeological investigation in Series 5 of the Channel 4 Time Team programme.

 18th century

 Four main thoroughfares are shown converging on a town plan of 1724, namely English Street, Scotch (now Saul) Street, Barrack (now Scotch) Street, and Irish Street.
 The landscape limited the growth of the town.
 The early-18th-century street plan continued largely unchanged until 1838 when Church Street was built, followed by Market Street in 1846.

 The condition of the town was greatly improved in the 18th century by a land-owning family named Southwell.
 The first Edward Southwell was responsible for building a shambles in 1719 and paving of the streets, which started in 1727.
 In 1717 he built a quay and grain store at Quoile Quay, contributing to the economic growth of the town.
 The second Edward Southwell was responsible for building Southwell School in 1733.

 Down County Infirmary was established in a house in Saul Street in October 1767, where it operated for seven years.
 It was moved to Barrack Lane (now Fountain Street) where the former Horse Barracks was bought in 1774 for £150 by Bernard Ward, 1st Viscount Bangor for use as the Infirmary.
 It was used until the new Infirmary (later known as the Downe Hospital) was opened in 1834.

 In June 1778, John Wesley, the founder of Methodism, preached in the new preaching house in Downpatrick and in The Grove beside the ruins of Down Cathedral, which he called a "noble ruin".